SteeltoeOSS/Documentation/docs/docs/v3/messaging/rabbitmq-reference.md

 When `true`, it traverses inner exceptions until it finds a match or there is no cause.

 To use this classifier for retry, you can use a `PollyRetryPolicy` created with the constructor that takes the max attempts, the `Dictionary` of `Exception` instances, and the boolean (`TraverseInnerExceptions`) and use this with the `RetryTemplate`.

+## Further Reading

+For those who are not familiar with AMQP, the [specification](https://www.amqp.org/resources/download) is actually quite readable.
+It is, of course, the authoritative source of information, and the Spring AMQP code should be easy to understand for anyone who is familiar with the spec.
+Our current implementation of the RabbitMQ support is based on their 2.8.x version, and it officially supports AMQP 0.8 and 0.9.1.
+We recommend reading the 0.9.1 document.

+There are many great articles, presentations, and blogs available on the RabbitMQ [Getting Started](https://www.rabbitmq.com/how.html) page.
+Since that is currently the only supported implementation for Spring AMQP, we also recommend that as a general starting point for all broker-related concerns.